JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![dad-snorkeling](/images/dad-snorkeling.JPG)

-*Spotted eagle rays are his favorite*
+*Spotted eagle rays are his absolute favorites*

 He and I jumped back in the skiff and I drove him out in hopes of seeing them.
 Sure enough the large dark shapes passed under the boat and I dropped him off directly on their heads.
 He said there were seven of them this time.
 The tide was slack at this point and he managed to stay right above them for a good chunk of time before paddling back to the boat.
 I think he finally had his fill.